 NPM_TOKEN: ${secret.NPM_TOKEN}

-Builds are content-addressed: the image tag is derived from the commit SHA plus a hash of the build inputs (context, dockerfile, args).
-If a previous deploy on the same commit produced the same inputs, the build short-circuits and the cached image is reused.
+Builds are content-addressed: the image tag comes from the commit SHA plus a hash of the build inputs.
+If a previous deploy on the same commit produced the same inputs, the build is skipped and the cached image is reused.

-Build-arg foot-gun.
-Passing a secret into build.args is safe at the pod-spec layer (slipway never echoes the value), but if your Dockerfile does RUN echo $TOKEN the value will be baked into the resulting image layer.
-Don’t put credentials into build args unless your Dockerfile discards them inside the same RUN step.
+Passing a secret into build.args is safe by itself, but if your Dockerfile does RUN echo $TOKEN the value gets baked into the image layer.
+Keep credentials out of build args unless your Dockerfile discards them inside the same RUN step.

 image